KabaLabs/Cypress-Recorder/README.md

 * See the scripts render live as they are generated.
 * Delete accidental actions.
 * Reorder actions as necessary.
-* Pause and resume recording to avoid saving some actions.
+* Pause and resume recording within a single session.
 * Record navigation within a superdomain.
 * Copy the generated code to your clipboard.